nballou/nickballousite/content/docs/BANGS/UserGuide.markdown

 # The Scale

 The Basic Needs in Games (BANGS) is an open-access, free to use scale.
 You can use it to understand how players experience a game or gaming in general.
 However, to ensure good measurement and fair comparisons, it is important to use the scale as devised.

-Below, we provide few tips; templates for getting started can be found here [Excel file](https://nickballou.com/files/BANGS.xlsx)..
+Below, we provide a few tips.
 This is not meant to be guide on how to conduct surveys or how to perform statistical analysis of results.
 For more general information on conducting survey studies, I point you in the direction of a few useful resources at the bottom of this page.

+If you are comfortable with player experience measurement, quick-start templates can be found here [Excel file](https://nickballou.com/files/BANGS.xlsx).

 # How to use